CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## Release Notes

 - Depth capturing support for the following devices; iPhone 12 Pro, iPhone 12 Pro Max, iPad Pro 2020
-- Depth visualization to show which spaces have been scanned (visualization colours can be changed)
+- Mesh visualisation to show which spaces have been scanned (visualisation colours can be changed, visualisation can be turned off altogether)
 - New status codes (code 3, 5, 18, 27, 29, 30 and 40-49 and 57 to match Android SDK statuses)
 - Updated dependencies
 - Speech recognition for room labels (Now you can directly say the labels you want to have in the finished floorplan, UI colours can be changed)
 - Adjusted lighting for dark spaces (Camera flash will turn on in dark spaces to ensure tracking and data quality)
 - UI adjustments for new features see #Updating from CubiCapture 2.0 to CubiCapture 2.2
+- Debug symbols (`dSYM`) included in the `CubiCapture.xcframework`
+- Various bugfixes

 ## Glossary

 Term | Description
 -----|------------
-Scan | The process of capturing the surroundings indoor space using the phone's camera.
-ARKit | Apple Augementer Reality library that is used in CubiCasa SDK for scanning Sideways walk | An error which occurs during a scan when the user walks sideways.
+Scan | The process of capturing the surroundings indoor space using the phone's camera ARKit | Apple Augementer Reality library that is used in CubiCasa SDK for scanning Sideways walk | An error which occurs during a scan when the user walks sideways.
 Walking sideways makes it hard to tract the position of the device and can affect the quality of the scan.
+Scene Reconstruction | The process of building a 3D model (mesh) from a video stream (scan) Mesh visualisation | Showing the reconstructed scene mesh on-screen, during scanning

 ## Installation